everythinginitsrightplace/aidarzinnatullin.github.io/index.md

+Hello.
+I am a PhD student in Political and Social Sciences at the University of Bologna

+I am interested in computational social science, survey experiments and political communication.

+My CV is here.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/everythinginitsrightplace/aidar.zinnatullin.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.